Consort kin

-The consort kin or outer kins (外戚 (wàiqì)) were the kin or a group of people related to an empress dowager or a consort of a monarch or a warlord in the Sinosphere.
-The leading figure of the clan was either a (usually male) sibling, cousin, or parent of the empress dowager or consort.
+The consort kin or outer kins (外戚 (wàiqī)) were the kin or a group of people related to a consort or mother of a ruler in the Sinosphere.
+The leading figure of the faction was either a (usually male) sibling, cousin, or parent.

-While Consort kins can be seen as a manifestation of nepotism in Sinospheric imperial politics, it is a moot point in a system of where most political positions were inherited via male primogeniture.
-Majority of the criticism lobbied against consort kins comes from the Confucians gentry class, who were often their political rival.

-In certain periods of Chinese political history, i.e. Reign of Emperor Wu of Western Jin Dynasty, consort kins were empowered by emperors to create political balance or to garner support for policies or actions unpopular among the Confucian elites.
-In other cases, emperors at the beginning of their reign, often relied on their consort kins to hold onto power, because they lack of the political network a more established ruler may have.
+While consort kins can be seen as a manifestation of nepotism in Sinospheric court politics, it is a moot point in a system where most positions were inherited via male primogeniture.
+The majority of the criticism lobbied against consort kins comes from the Confucian gentry class, who were often their political rival.
+In certain periods of Chinese history (such as the reign of Emperor Wu of Jin), consort kins were empowered by emperors in order to create political balance or to garner support for policies or actions unpopular among the Confucian elites.
+In other cases, emperors relied on their consort kins to hold onto power at the beginning of their reigns, because they lacked the political network a more established ruler may have had.

-The perception of their outsized role in dynastic decline may be due to a bias in official imperial historical text, mostly written by members of the Confucian gentry class.
-They considered the political involvement of consort kins(and eunuchs) a disruption/corruption of the proper order, while downplaying their own negative contribution.
-For example, Fan Ye's Book of the Later Han focuses primarily on court corruption and eunuchs, leaving out social political stagnation caused by the Confucian gentry class as a major factor in the fall of Eastern Han.
+The perception of their outsized role in dynastic decline may be due to a bias in official historical texts, mostly written by Confucian scholars.
+They considered the political involvement of consort kins (and eunuchs) a disruption of the proper order, while downplaying their own negative contribution.
+For example, Fan Ye's Book of the Later Han focuses primarily on court corruption and eunuchs as a major factor in the fall of the Eastern Han, leaving out the social and political stagnation caused by the Confucian gentry class.